 Goal: Resurface plaster on gunite pools, stabilize, fix cracks and resurface part or all of pool deck, replace pool furniture with commercial grade, and paint pool fence.

-7 Documents were printed from the email that was sent to the Board to being discussions.
+7 Documents were printed from the email that was sent to the Board for discussions.
 Ken Kronenberger said MasterTile would look at list of pool companies and let us know.
-Is there a warranty on workmanship.
+Is there a warranty on workmanship?
 Is there an extended maintenance contract for annual work?
 What would it contain?

 Quotes received: